nikhilrstg18/notes/books/mongo_db/mongo.md

 ### What is a Database?

-Each time you log into Codecademy.com, you’re met with an abundance of content organized into courses, articles, projects, and more.
-You can also see a dashboard, customized for you, with shortcuts to your courses and projects.
-How can the Codecademy site, or any site, retain and retrieve such large amounts of information in an organized and consistent manner?
-Enter databases!

 In software engineering, databases are systems that store, modify, and access collections of information electronically.
-To better understand the different database classifications and how they can be useful to us as developers, in this article, we will:
+To better understand different database classifications and their usefulness to developers, this article will:

-- Discuss why we use databases in software development and their benefits for our end users.
+- **Discuss why we use databases** in software development and their benefits for end users.
-- Examine the various types of data a database can store.
+- **Examine the various types of data** a database can store.
-- Consider the features, advantages, and disadvantages of the two most common classes of databases: relational and non-relational.
+- **Consider the features, advantages, and disadvantages** of the two most common classes of databases: relational and non-relational.

 ### Why Databases?

 Almost any type of software application needs a way of storing data.
-Whether it is user account information for social media websites like Twitter or entire user-generated videos on websites like YouTube, databases are a crucial component of any application we use today.
-Without them, developers would have no way to meaningfully persist information that is important for the application’s functionality.
-To paint a picture, we can think of a database as a bucket that can store any type of information we want.
+Whether it’s user account information for social media websites like Twitter or entire user-generated videos on platforms like YouTube, **databases** are crucial components of any application we use today.
+Without them, developers would have no way to meaningfully persist information essential for the application’s functionality.

+To paint a picture, we can think of a database as a **bucket** that can store any type of information we want.
 Here is how most resources on the internet depict a database:

 ![Databases](./../../src/images/mongo/a-1.png)

-But, how do the applications we use (or build) interact with a database?
-When we are looking to interact with a database, we are actually looking to interact with a database management system.
+But, how do the applications we use (or build) interact with a database❓

+When we are looking to interact with a database, we are actually looking to interact with a **database management system**.

-### Database Management Systems (DBMS)
+### Database Management Systems `DBMS`

-Suppose a database is a bucket that stores our data.
-In that case, a DBMS is the software that encapsulates said bucket (our database(s)) and lets us work with the database using a programming language or easy-to-use graphical interface (GUI).
-Here is the same image from before, but now illustrating how a DBMS fits into the picture:
+Suppose a database is a **bucket** that stores our data.
+In that case, a `DBMS` is the software that encapsulates said **bucket** (our database(s)) and lets us work with the database using a programming language or easy-to-use graphical interface (GUI).
+Here is the same image from before, but now illustrating how a `DBMS` fits into the picture:

 ![Database Management System (DBMS)](./../../src/images/mongo/a-2.png)

 ✏️: _Most information on the internet doesn’t do a great job distinguishing between a database and a DBMS.
 In this article, when we talk about a database, we also inherently refer to its associated DBMS_.

-When working with a DBMS, we won’t only have the ability to store multiple databases but also will be able to capitalize on its unique features for maintaining data.
-Additionally, each DBMS allows the database it manages to store different types of data.
-This means we can store a variety of data types such as strings of text, numeric data (integers, decimals, and floating-point numbers), date and time types, and booleans.
-We can also store more unique data like images and audio files (although it’s worth noting a database transforms all data into binary and won’t natively know its an image or audio file).
-The ability to store this variety of data allows DBMSs to have a variety of use cases.
-Whether we need to store simple data like user information (e.g., email, name, password) or more complex data like videos, a DBMS can likely handle it!
+When working with a **Database Management System (DBMS)**, we gain the ability to store multiple databases and leverage its unique features for maintaining data.
+Each `DBMS` allows the storage of various data types, including:

+- **Strings of text**
+- **Numeric data** (integers, decimals, floating-point numbers)
+- **Date and time types**
+- **Booleans**
+- **Unique data** like images and audio files (though all data is transformed into binary)

+This versatility enables `DBMS`s to support a wide range of use cases, from storing simple user information (e.g., email, name, password) to more complex data like videos.

-Since each DBMS is unique, they vary in their implementation and, as such, provide different advantages and disadvantages.
-Let’s get familiar with two of the most common types of databases (and their associated DBMS) we’re likely to encounter and examine the greatest distinctions in how they store data and operate.
+Since each `DBMS` is unique, they offer different advantages and disadvantages.
+Let's explore two of the most common types of databases and their associated `DBMS`s, focusing on the key distinctions in how they store data and operate.

 ### Relational Databases

-One of the most common classes of databases is a relational database.
-Relational databases, commonly referred to as SQL databases (more on this later), structure data in tabular form.
-This means data is grouped into tables, using rows and columns to organize and store individual records of data.
+One of the most common classes of databases is the **relational database**, often referred to as **SQL databases**.
+These databases structure data in a **tabular form**, meaning data is organized into tables with rows and columns.
+Each table stores individual records of data, making it easy to manage and query information efficiently.

 Here is what the general structure looks like:

 ![Album table](./../../src/images/mongo/a-3.png)